kfjahnke/envutil/README.md

 This is a string passed to ffmpeg to specify the video codec.
 Internally, frames for video are encoded in YUV, which may not work with other codecs than the hevc family (H264, H265).
-If direct video output fails, pass a format string as output and then combine the separate imeges with ffmpeg (see --seqfile, above) for H264 output, pass libx264.
+If direct video output fails, pass a format string as output and then combine the separate images with ffmpeg (see --seqfile, above) for H264 output, pass libx264.
 This is a bit enigmatic - I haven't yet figured out which strings to pass here for all the codecs which ffmpeg supports, and which of the codecs work with the pixel type I supply.